RoofooEvazan/Roofoo-s-PD2-Loot-Filter/README.md

 ### 🎚 FILTER LEVEL 8 (STRICT)
 **Armor**
+12.1.1
 - Hide all magic & rare non-class shields (including eth)
 - Hide all magic boots, gloves, and belts (including eth)

+12.1.2
+- Hide all normal and exceptional armor bases excluding Gothic Plate and Linked Mail (including eth) **To be assessed further, may adjust in future versions**
+- Hide all non-magic and superior elite armor bases with less than 10% enhanced defense (including eth)

 **Weapons**
+12.1.1
 - Hide all non-magic, non-superior non-staff weapons
 - Hide all non-magic, non-superior non-class bases
 - Hide non-magic Phase Blades